DeepDoge/knochi/README.md

 # Eternis

-Eternis is an ownerless social media platform that provides a decentralized environment for users to post content and interact with each other.
+Eternis is an ownerless multi-chain platform that provides an environment for users to post content and interact with each other.
 It offers an alternative to traditional social media platforms by leveraging blockchain technology and decentralized protocols.

 ## How Eternis Works